Upper St. Clair Township, Pennsylvania: Demographics

-There were 6,966 households, out of which 60.8% had children under the age of 18 living with them, 76.3% were married couples living together, 5.6% had a female householder with no husband present, and 16.4% were non-families.
-15.0% of all households were made up of individuals, and 9.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.81 and the average family size was 3.14.
+There were 7,506 households, out of which 38.9% had children under the age of 18 living with them, 71.2% were married couples living together, and 17.9% had a female householder with no spouse or partner present.
+18.2% of all households were made up of individuals, and 12.6% had someone living alone who was 65 years of age or older.

-In the township the population was spread out, with 28.3% under the age of 18, 4.3% from 18 to 24, 22.6% from 25 to 44, 28.3% from 45 to 64, and 16.4% who were 65 years of age or older.
-The median age was 42 years.
+In the township the population was spread out, with 25.9% under the age of 18, 7.2% were 20 to 29, 19.6% from 25 to 44, 21.8% from 45 to 64, and 19.0% who were 65 years of age or older.
+The median age was 42.9 years.
 For every 100 females there were 93.7 males.
-For every 100 females age 18 and over, there were 89.1 males.
+For every 100 males, there were 96.29 females.

 Government and politics

 The structure of Upper St. Clair is a managerial government along with an elected Board of Commissioners consisting of seven members.
 In a Commission/Manager form of government, the main responsibility of the Board of Commissioner is to function as a policy-making body of government, while the managerial body is responsible for the administrative functions of the Township.

 Matthew R. Serakowski is the current Township Manager and Mark S. Mansfield is the current Assistant Township Manager.
 The elected Board of Commissioners are Mark D. Christie (President), Nicholas J. Seitanakis (Vice President), Russell Del Re, C. Elise Logan, Robert W. Orchowski, Daniel R. Paoly, and Ronald J. Pardini.

-Jonathan Wharton is the current Chief of Police, who was appointed in August 2018.